emiltj/cds-visual-exam/assignment_6/README.md

 | f1-score  | 0.19 | 0.3 | 0.25 | 0.24   | 0.24   |
 | support   | 497.0               | 497.0               | 0.25 | 994.0               | 994.0               |

-<em> Stylized paintings classification report.
-NOTE: Column "monet" refers to classifying the stylized monet paintings (monet content, cezanne style) as monet </em></p>
+<em> Stylized paintings classification report. **NOTE: Column "monet" refers to classifying the stylized monet paintings (monet content, cezanne style) as monet** </em>

 As can be seen in the classification report when predicting the original paintings (top), the classifier is able with an macro average F1-score of .94 - in other words performing reasonably well.
 This was expected, given F1-scores of approx. .32 when classifying between 10 artists in assignment 5.